Xiaomi Mi 12S Ultra uses a IMX989 one-inch big-bottomed camera developed in cooperation with Sony_China IT News-breakinglatest.news-Breaking Latest News

-For example, the well-known black card camera has a one-inch bottom, and the IMX989 also makes the mobile phone have the hard power to challenge the camera for the first time.
+For example, the well-known black card camera has a one-inch bottom.
+IMX989 also makes the mobile phone have the hard power to challenge the camera for the first time.

 But the exploration of mobile phone images is not enough.
 A bigger bottom is on the way.
 Today, the digital chat station revealed some information: a new bottom larger than an inch is being tested.